jstedfast/MimeKit/README.md

 Luckily, MIME does define a set of general rules for how mail clients should interpret this tree structure of MIME parts.
-The `Content-Disposition` header is meant to provide hints to the receiving client as to which parts are meant to be displayed as part of the emssage body and which are meant to be interpreted as attachments.
+The `Content-Disposition` header is meant to provide hints to the receiving client as to which parts are meant to be displayed as part of the message body and which are meant to be interpreted as attachments.

 The `Content-Disposition` header will generally have one of two values: `inline` or `attachment`.